zenOfBass/Rich-Text-Processor/README.md

 # Rich Text Processor

 ## Overview
-Rich Text Processor is a lightweight text editor application with rich text editing capabilities.
+The Rich Text Processor is a lightweight text editor application with rich text editing capabilities.
 It provides a user-friendly interface for creating, editing, and formatting text content.

 ## Features
 - **Rich Text Editing**: Format your text with bold, italic, underline, and more.